 We open with the Batmobile roaring towards the abandoned town of Ichabod.
 However, it turns out that it was driven by Damian Wayne a.k.a.
 Robin (voiced by Stuart Allan).
 It turns out that some of Gotham City’s children have gone missing and that all of them had toys made from the abandoned toy factory called Schott’s Toys.
 Against the wishes of his “dad” (who’s on his way to join him), Robin heads inside to investigate.

 While he’s snooping around, Damian tells “dad” that the building was originally owned by a psychopathic killer named Winslow Schott.
-Father dearest says that he was placed in jail 12 years prior due to the testimony of his son and victim named Anton and inherited the factory where he worked until a flood made the town unlivable.
+The young Wayne’s father informs him that that he was placed in jail 12 years prior due to the testimony of his son and victim named Anton and inherited the factory where he worked until a flood made the town unlivable.
 Just as Robin discovers cages full of innocent children, he’s confronted by Anton Schott himself.
 Only now, he’s become Dollmaker (voiced by “Weird Al” Yankovic).
 He then proceeds to unleash the group of kids that have been bent to his will and have become little killers themselves as they attack Damian.

 Meanwhile, Robin catches up to Dollmaker and manages to subdue him.
 With Anton at his mercy, Damian holds his batarang out to Anton’s neck in position for the killing strike.
 However, he manages to hold back and lets his foe live.